Deaglancb/Party_Player/README.md

 Beginnings of distributed playlist & music player

+Very much so a work in progress in an effort to make a proof of concept

 Intention:

            users using an app on their phone can link to a host computer the program is running on,